Five things to watch: Spurs vs. Knicks

-SAN ANTONIO — The San Antonio Spurs (11-23) will face the New York Knicks (18-17) tonight at the AT&T Center.
-This will be the first meeting between the two teams this season.
+SAN ANTONIO — The San Antonio Spurs (12-25) will face the New York Knicks (20-18) tonight in Madison Square Garden.
+The Spurs are 1-0 versus the Knicks this season and tonight's game will be the final one between the two teams.

 GAME REWIND

-The Spurs are coming off a 130-114 road loss versus the Oklahoma City Thunder.
+The Spurs are coming off a 139-103 road loss versus the Brooklyn Nets.

-Devin Vassell had 20 points and three rebounds to lead the team while Tre Jones added 14 points.
-Keldon Johnson finished with 19 points and two assists while Jeremy Sochan recorded 16 points in the win.
+Keldon Johnson had 22 points and three rebounds to lead the team while Devin Vassell added 14 points.
+Josh Richardson finished with 11 points and four rebounds while Zach Collins recorded 10 points in the loss.

-Head coach Gregg Popovich was ejected from the game in the first half and Brett Brown filled in for the remainder of the contest.
+The Nets held a 27-point halftime lead over the Spurs making it Brooklyn's second-biggest in a half this season.

-"We had an incredibly difficult time guarding their live-ball penetration," Brown said.
-"They [Thunder] did a great job.
-They're hard to guard.
-We needed to do better one-on-one defense, keeping the ball out of the paint and we didn't.
-Two, we let them off the hook at times with just unnecessary fouls."
+"They [Nets] were great.
+There's a reason why they won 11 in a row, that's for sure and they shot the heck out of it," Popovich said.
+"We played a better second half but I thought our bench guys really moved better than the guys that started.
+They're [Nets] just better."

 INJURY REPORT